How to Get Car Insurance With a Suspended License

 2. 2

-Check whether your state requires these filings.
+Check whether your state requires SR-22 or FR-44 filings for reinstatement.
 Florida and Virginia require FR-44 for DUI convictions, while other states use SR-22 certificates.
+Also check if you qualify for a restricted or hardship license allowing limited driving for work, school, or medical appointments.

 3. 3